CityofToronto/bdit_data-sources/volumes/README.md

   - **Speed:** the number of vehicles crossing the pneumatic tubes, separated into a matrix of speed bins (1-19kph, 20-25kph, 26-30kph, 31-35kph, etc.)
   - **Mode/ vehicle classification:** the number of vehicles crossing the pneumatic tubes, separated by vehicle classification (usually cars and trucks), according to the FHWA classification
 - **Date range and updates:** January 5, 1993 to present; ad hoc updates
 - **Geographic coverage:** city-wide, where ad hoc counts have been conducted.
-See [MOVE](https://move.intra.prod-toronto.ca/view/) for available dates and locations.
+See the internal application [MOVE](https://move.intra.prod-toronto.ca/view/) for available dates and locations.
 - **Format available:** CSV or PDF
 - **Data management and access:** ATR  data collection is coordinated and managed by Data and Analytics- Data Collection team.
-They can be reached at TrafficData@toronto.ca.
 - Data is available on [MOVE](https://move.intra.prod-toronto.ca/view/) internal application to City staff and contractors.
-- More detailed data is available in Traffic Schema.
+- More detailed data is available in the `traffic` Schema.
 - Refer to [Short Term Count Readme](short_term_counting_program/README.md) for more details

-### **Turning Movement Counts (TMC)**
+### Turning Movement Counts (TMC)

 - **Description:** One of the most sought-after traffic data types is the TMC, also known as an Intersection Count.
 In a TMC, vehicle movements (e.g., left, through, and right turns) and volumes for all legs of the intersection are captured, for a specific period of time.
 - **Data collection method:** Turning movement counts traditionally were conducted using person-recorders that manually observe and record the data or by deploying technology such a cameras.
 Now, they are collected using video-based collection.
 - The use of any technology or innovative methods should be tested for accuracy prior to being an acceptable method to collect turning movement count data